Porch Daydreamer

 Using another coupler, attach the column/post tubing to the 1/4 inch tubing along the foundation and begin running it up the column or post.

 Attach where needed with clips.
 Please use these white clips – they require drilling a small pilot hole, but are much easier to install than the typical clips for drip irrigation.
-You can push down on them to hold the tubing in place.

 White 1:4 Tubing for Drip Irrigation Attached to Column to 2nd Story of House